 Media appearances and producing content for brands

 After building my profile in the community for several years, I was asked in September 2021 by the team at NFLUK to be a regular guest host on their Instagram Live show, Her Huddle (as published on BroadcastNow and Verge Magazine).
-I made my debut later that month on the 28th, with NFL Network star, Rachel Bonnetta, and have since appeared in 4 episodes.
+I made my debut later that month interviewing NFL Network star Rachel Bonnetta and featured in several episodes.

 Many thanks for reading, I hope you enjoy the blog.